Roommate Options in Housing

 You can only accept one roommate group invitation at a time and you will only be able to adjust your roommate group up to the point that your fall application is used to make your room assignment.

 **Physics keeps two people from living in separate buildings or rooms and being roommates.
 It’s still science.

 Potluck roommate assignments

-Whether you are seeking adventure in your college roommate experience or the RoomMate Matching process just doesn’t appeal there is a surefire method for getting a roommate and it requires no action.
+Whether you are seeking adventure in your college roommate experience, the RoomMate Matching process just doesn’t appeal or you apply for housing after the window has closed on roommate group formation, there is a surefire method for getting a roommate and it requires no action.
 You can elect to go “potluck” and accept a random roommate assignment.

 If your fall housing application does not have an Accepted Roommate Group associated, Housing will assign you based on the application hall and room type preference (or from our Assignment Queue) with a random roommate.
 UNT Housing does not utilize submitted RoomMate Matching profile responses to determine roommate pairings.